“Inflation is Taxation without representation” Milton Friedman

 History shows that over time this printing policy is doomed to fail.
-The Romans tried to print out of a crisis and they got overthrown.
+The Romans tried to debase their own currency it created a crisis and destroyed their own empire.

-The romans inflated their currency away so quickly when the people couldn’t afford to buy food.
+The Romans inflated their currency away so quickly that the people couldn’t afford to buy food.
 The emperor couldn’t pay his troops, so a revolution took place and the mighty empire crumbled.

-The root cause of this destruction of an empire was the inflation of money supply.
+The root cause of this destruction of an empire was the inflation of the money supply.

 Our Government is broke and it’s borrowing money that it expects our future children to pay back tomorrow.
 So next time you hear the phrase “Quantitive Easing” on the telly.